langdon/summit-2015-lab-15812/labs/chapter1.md

 * Check out the systemd unit file that starts Docker on our host and notice that it includes 3 EnvironmentFiles.
 These files tell Docker how the Docker daemon, storage and networking should be set up and configured.
 Take a look at those files too.
 Specifically, in the /etc/sysconfig/docker check out the registry settings.
 You may find it interesting that you can `ADD_REGISTRY` and `BLOCK_REGISTRY`.
 Think about the different use cases for that.

+Perform the following commands as root unless instructed otherwise.

 ```
 # cat /usr/lib/systemd/system/docker.service